ossu/math/README.md

 [Supplemental Lecture Videos](https://www.youtube.com/watch?v=EaKLXK4hFFQ&list=PLmU0FIlJY-MngWPhBDUPelVV3GhDw_mJu&index=1) | 16 weeks | 8-10 hours/week | Multivariable Calculus

 ### Introduction to Abstract Algebra
 Abstract algebra (occasionally called modern algebra) is the study of algebraic structures.
 Algebraic structures include groups, rings, fields, modules, vector spaces, lattices, and algebras.
-The term abstract algebra was coined in the early 20th century to distinguish this area of study from older parts of algebra, and more specifically from elementary algebra, the use of variables to represent numbers in computation and reasoning.
+Abstract algebra was coined in the early 20th century to distinguish this area of study from older parts of algebra, more specifically, from elementary algebra, using variables to represent numbers in computation and reasoning.

 **Topics covered:**
 `Group Theory`